 Surgical Safety Checklist proves to be effective, as published by the New England Journal of Medicine (NEJM).
 Article by Haynes, Weiser et al (including our favorite Atul Gawande MD) outlines the effectiveness of an easy-to-implement surgical checklist.
 The study tested the tool and approach with about 4000 patients in eight hospitals (incl. one in Seattle) in 8 countries, providing a diverse application of the checklist.
 Results showed significant and dramatic improvement in lowering surgical site infections, returns to OR, deaths, and complications.
 Very exciting stuff when published in January 2009.
 Now it has become standard of care.
 Classic article.

-Compare Inpatient Care ratings for Texas hospitals.
-Sixteen (16) separate quality ratings include patients of any payer type.
+Compare Inpatient Care ratings and average charges for Texas hospitals.
+At least two dozen separate quality ratings and patient safety ratings include patients of any payer type and pediatric ratings.
 Compare hospital volumes, mortality (survival rates), and certain utilization rates (i.e. cesarean section, VBAC rate).
-Survival rates for heart attack (AMI), heart failure CHF, stroke, GI hemorrhage, hip fracture, and pneumonia.
+Survival rates and number of cases for heart attack (AMI), heart failure CHF, stroke, GI hemorrhage, hip fracture, and pneumonia.
 Select the measure from the drop-down menu in each section to find quality ratings.
-Volume and death rates provided for heart bypass surgery (CABG), angioplasty (PCI), AAA Repair, hip replacement, craniotomy, esophageal resection, pancreatic resection, and carotid endarterectomy.
+Volume and death rates provided for heart bypass surgery (CABG), angioplasty (PCI), AAA Repair, esophageal resection, pancreatic resection, and carotid endarterectomy.
 See if your hospital’s risk-adjusted rate is significantly better or worse than other hospitals.
 Average inpatient charges for 2019 are also listed.
 Medical price inflation has been about 9.5% (on average) since 2019.
 The average cost of a primary C-Section in TX was $19,750, or with price inflation, about $21,623 in 2022 dollars.
 TX Dept. of State Health Services THCIC.
-Updated with 2016 data
+Updated with 2019 data, as of December 2022.

-Vermont calls these ratings Act 53 report cards, in honor of legislation passed in 2003, requiring VT hospitals to publish annual community reports about hospital quality, safety, financial health, costs for services and more.
+Vermont 2022 hospital ratings are called Act 53 report cards – legislation passed in 2003, requiring VT hospitals to publish annual community reports about hospital quality, safety, financial health, costs for services and more.
 This government site links the data, including outpatient prices.
-See if your hospital is average, above average, or below average.
-Health conditions include heart care, pneumonia, surgical infection prevention, central line associated bloodstream infections, hysterectomy infections, knee replacement and hip replacement infection rates, volume and death rates for resection of esophagus or of pancreas (usually for cancer), abdominal aneurysm repair (AAA – listed as fix the artery), readmissions & more.
+See if your VT hospital is average, above average, or below average.
+Health conditions include heart care, pneumonia, surgical infection prevention, central line associated bloodstream infections, c. diff. infections, hysterectomy infections, knee replacement and hip replacement infection rates, volume and death rates, readmissions, psychiatric hospital quality & more.
 This site permits access to Quality Ratings, Survival Rate information, links to patient satisfaction and current medical prices all on the same web page for easy access.
 Nurse staffing also available for 2022 for most hospitals.
 Dates for other reports vary, usually up to 2021 data.
-Information on prices for some procedures, 2019 prices (through Sept.
-30) for other services such as physician office visits also available.
+Information on prices for some procedures, and services such as physician office visits also available.
 Published at healthvermont.gov August 2022.

-Some rankings are shown by stars (one, two, or 3 stars), and consumers can switch to numbers by clicking ‘Show Rates”.
+Rankings are shown by stars (one, two, or 3 stars), and consumers can switch to numbers by clicking ‘Show Rates”.
 Many individual measures reflect 2021-2022 scores.
 Long-term trends lines are shown for each hospital, measure by measure, and the number of cases for that illness or surgery.
 Wisconsin Hospital Association makes quarterly updates.
-Even though the clinical topic list may be sketchy (such as Digestive), WHA receives Editor’s Pick for going beyond CMS measures, for showing all hospitals side-by-side, consumer ease in getting a free overall quality report for one hospital, staying current, and showing comparisons to the benchmark best in the state
+WHA receives Editor’s Pick for going beyond CMS measures, for showing all hospitals side-by-side, consumer ease in getting a free overall quality report for one hospital, staying current, and showing comparisons to the benchmark best in the state.
+Updated 2022.